• Skip to primary navigation

 I’m so very honored to have this interview by Hanna Greico about Dancing Backwards (from Diode Editions) in the latest issue of one of my all-time favorite literary zines, Chiron Review!
 We discuss process, privacy issues, form and more!

 Thank you, Hannah, Michael Hathaway, and all the editors for publishing it and for this fabulous issue.
 I see lots of familiar folks in here and look forward to reading it!
-I will update with a link when it becomes available for purchase on their website, but it will appear here, where you can also pick up a very affordable subscription and support the magazine!
+Purchase the issue (and previous issues) on Amazon, here.

 collage with text from an author interview and the cover of Chiron Review 136 (Spring) showing a drawing of two people kissing.
 Multi colors throughout.